Employment Discrimination: U.S. Supreme Court Cases

 - Burlington Industries, Inc. Ellerth (1998) In this case the Court held that an employee who refuses unwelcome and threatening sexual advances of a supervisor (but suffers no real job consequences) may recover against the employer without showing the employer is at fault for the supervisor's actions.

 - Faragher v.
 City of Boca Raton (1998) The Court decided that an employer may be liable for sexual discrimination caused by a supervisor, but liability depends on the reasonableness of the employer's conduct, as well as the reasonableness of the plaintiff victim's conduct.

 - Oncale v.
 Sundowner Offshore Serv., Inc. (1998) In this case, the Court held that sex discrimination consisting of same-sex sexual harassment can form the basis for a valid claim under Title VII of the Civil Rights Act of 1964.

 - Equal Employment Opportunity Commission v.
 Abercrombie & Fitch Stores, Inc. (2015) The Court ruled that a job applicant does not have to explicitly request an accommodation to obtain protection from Title VII of the Civil Rights Act of 1964, which prohibits religious discrimination in hiring.

 Contact an Attorney about Your Employment Discrimination Claim

-The Supreme Court employment cases are meant to encourage a discrimination-free work place.
-Are you an employee who has been denied promotions, harassed on the job, or otherwise discriminated against on the basis of your nationality, race, gender, or some other protected trait?
+The Supreme Court employment cases encourage a discrimination-free work place.
+Are you an employee who has been denied promotions, harassed on the job, or otherwise discriminated against on the basis of your nationality, race, sex, or some other protected trait?
 Protect your rights and find out if you have an employment discrimination claim.
 Get started by contacting an attorney well-versed in discrimination claims.